SchroeterJan/net_TRSE/README.md

 # NetTRSE
-Network Science approach to Transport-related social exclusion.
+Network Science approach to transport-related social exclusion.
 Analyzing Cities as networks of travel-time and -flow.

 Mandatory input: